Qin Dynasty — The Epoch of Great Unification

 -

-The emperor had the supreme power; officials in charge of the military, administration, and supervision (Three Councillors) directly answered to the emperor.
+The emperor held supreme power, and the officials in charge of the military, administration, and supervision (Three Councillors) directly answered to the emperor.

 -

-The other nine departments (Nine Ministers) that managed finance, judiciary, ceremony, security, etc., were independent of each other and only listened to the emperor.
+The other nine departments (Nine Ministers), responsible for managing finance, judiciary, ceremony, security, etc., operated independently of each other and reported directly to the emperor.

 -

-Independent vassal states were replaced by 48 counties under direct control by the central government by assigning, monitoring, and assessing governors of each county.
+Independent vassal states were replaced by 48 counties under direct control by the central government through assigning, monitoring, and assessing governors of each county.

 Currency of Qin (Qin Ban Liang) —Shanghai Museum